Skip to content

 How do I properly acknowledge and cite the data I'm using?

 Each dataset contains an acknowledgements file housed in the appropriate data tree.
 The file contains required data acknowledgements and/or the DOI for the dataset (e.g., REGO).
 You can also consult the list of datasets to find links to appropriate acknowledgements file.
-If you cannot find what you are looking for, please reach out (Emma Spanswick, Eric Donovan).
+If you cannot find what you are looking for, please reach out.

 I think something is wrong, who do I contact about the data I'm using?